ScaledFocus/masala-embed/infrastructure/README.md

 - From the infrastructure directory:
     - uv run create_faiss.py
-- This writes dish_index.faiss and dish_index.csv to the infrastructure directory.
+- This writes dish_index.faiss and dish_index.csv to the setup in Infrastructure.
-- Move them into setup/ so the servers can load them:
-    - mv dish_index.faiss setup/dish_index.faiss
-    - mv dish_index.csv setup/dish_index.csv

 5. Start the local FastAPI server